lukasnee/wucy/README.md

 ### Idea

 It's not a watch.
-It's a Computer on your wrist.
+It's a computer on your wrist.
 It will not make your life easier.
 It's to have fun.